limine-bootloader/limine/PROTOCOL.md

 Alongside the loaded kernel, the bootloader will set up memory mappings such that every usable, bootloader reclaimable, framebuffer, or kernel/modules memory map region is mapped at HHDM offset + its physical address.
+Additionally, the whole 0->4GiB physical memory region will also be mapped at HHDM offset + physical address, regardless of the contents of the memory map.
 These mappings are supervisor, read, write, execute (-rwx), and they use WB caching (on x86_64).